 When you begin writing your task 2 essay, what strategies do you think you should follow?
 Do you have a plan that you arrange beforehand and apply it accordingly?

 It is always a very good idea to plan before you write something; even it takes 5/7 minutes of your time.
 A good plan reduces your pressure of real-time thinking and writing together.
 It also improves your power of thinking and arranging ideas.
-So, utilize the opportunity of thinking beforehand and take some necessary notes that can help you to present your thoughts in an organized way.
+So, utilize the opportunity of thinking beforehand and taking some necessary notes that can help you to present your thoughts in an organized way.

 For this agree-disagree topic, we need to analyze the question and try to understand what the task requirements are.